Make a Difference, Become an Alumni Mentor!

 • Fall/Spring term commitment: 3 mentees

 • What will you talk about?
-You can select from a number of topics you're open to discussing, such as your experience in your role or industry, your career journey, or resume advice.
+You can select from a number of topics you're open to discussing or help you're able to provide.
 We will advertise your topics on the hub.

 • Can I do more?
 Yes!
-Mentors can go above and beyond by continuing to support a mentee beyond the 1:1 meeting.
-The most engaged mentors will be recognized on our website for their dedicated service and will receive a thank you gift from Data Science Undergraduate Studies.
+Mentors can go above and beyond by continuing to support a mentee beyond the 1:1 meeting through follow up communication or meetings or by connecting them with others in their network.
+The most engaged mentors will be automatically considered for our UC Berkeley Data Science Community Award (launching Spring 2026).

 FAQ